 The ability of women to achieve economic success and stay financially secure is paramount to economic empowerment.
-In this section we explore women's economic empowerment in three domains: 1) participation in the workforce, both formal and informal, 2) digital inclusion, and 3) financial inclusion (including fintech).
+In this section we explore women's economic empowerment in three domains: 1) participation in the workforce, both formal and informal, 2) Digital Inclusion, and 3) Financial inclusion (including fintech).
 "Economic empowerment" includes the ability of a person to make their own decisions regarding finances.
 In Myanmar, where women's participation in the workforce is low in comparison to men's, and women are twice as likely to be unemployed, economic empowerment is a dimension in which the private sector has significant potential to close gender gaps and create meaningful social and economic impact.
 It is widely acknowledged that women's economic empowerment benefits whole communities, both in regard to women as entrepreneurs and as individuals who can achieve economic independence and security through employment or income generating activities.

 Entrepreneurship, whether led by female entrepreneurs or enterprises making advances towards increasing women's employment and income, is an important mechanism to close gaps in women's economic empowerment in Myanmar.
-It should also be noted that, alongside enterprises, other actors such as government and non-governmental organisations, also play an important role in upskilling women so they can enter the formal workforce.
+It should also be noted that, alongside enterprises, other players such as government and non-governmental organisations, also play an important role in upskilling women so they can enter the formal workforce where they can enable policy changes towards closing gender gaps, and contribute towards a more inclusive entrepreneurial ecosystem which promotes women's economic empowerment.